Myles-Dalton Harrop

-Myles-Dalton Harrop is a professional rugby league player who plays as a centre for Hunslet in the RFL Championship.
+Myles-Dalton Harrop is a professional rugby league footballer who plays as a for Hunslet in the RFL Championship.

 Playing career

 Salford Red Devils

-In September 2022, Harrop scored on his Super League debut for Salford Red Devils against Warrington Wolves.
+In September 2022, Harrop scored on his Super League debut for the Salford Red Devils against the Warrington Wolves.

 Swinton Lions

-In December 2022, it was announced that Harrop had joined Swinton Lions in the Championship.
-In January, Harrop scored a try in the pre-season victory over Midlands Hurricanes, before suffering an injury in a pre-season friendly at St Helens that caused him to miss the majority of the season.
+In December 2022, it was announced that Harrop had joined the Swinton Lions in the Championship.
+In January, Harrop scored a try in the pre-season victory over the Midlands Hurricanes, before suffering an injury in a pre-season friendly at St Helens that caused him to miss the majority of the season.

 Rochdale Hornets

-In October 2023, Harrop was released by Swinton and he signed for Rochdale Hornets for the 2024 season.
+In October 2023, Harrop was released by Swinton and he signed for the Rochdale Hornets for the 2024 season.